 Registry key and default value Description DefaultFolder=Default The PST Export Utility downloads archived messages into a folder with this name within the generated PST file(s).
 This is a user-configurable setting.
 PSTFileFolder=C:\PSTFiles File system folder used to store the individual PST files when UseExternalFolderSupport=True.
 This is a user-configurable setting.
 PSTFilePrefix=Compliance Search Defines the file name prefix used when creating the individual PST files when UseExternalFolderSupport=True.
 Each file begins with the prefix specified here and has an ordinal appended to the file name.
 For example: ComplianceSearch_001.pst, ComplianceSearch_002.pst, and so forth.
 This is a user-configurable setting.
 UseExternalFolderSupport= True Specifies whether the PST Export Utility allows the user to save PST files to an external location.
 The default is True.
 When UseExternalFolderSupport=True, the PST Export Utility saves the generated PST files prefixed with PSTFilePrefix to the folder specified by PSTFileFolder.
 This is a user-configurable setting.
 AllowExternalFolderSupport=True When set toFalse, the user is restricted from saving PST files to an external location.
 This is an administrator/diagnostic setting and should be modified only at the direction of HP technical support.
-The following default settings do no technical support. t appear in the registry and should be added only at the direction of HP DefaultSearchMonths=6 The default search range for the Integrated Archive Search is constructed based on this value (current date - number of months in this registry setting).
-ResultSetAttempts=0 For the Integrated Archive Search: • 0 = Keep going until result set is complete. • 1 = Allow only one attempt to get to the ResultSetLimit. • 2 = Allow only two attempts to get to the ResultSetLimit ResultSetLimit=0 For the Integrated Archive Search: • 0 = Default to back end result set size. • Other number = Limit of results to display from result set.
-SingleSignonEnabled=0 1 = True; single sign-on is enabled.
-0 (or any other number) = Single sign-on is not enabled.
+The following default settings do not a support. ppear in the registry and should be added only at the direction of HP technical DefaultSearchMonths=6 The default search range for the Integrated Archive Search is constructed based on this value (current date - number of months in this registry setting).
+ResultSetAttempts=0 For the Integrated Archive Search: O = Keep going until result set is complete.
+1 = Allow only one attempt to get to the ResultSetLimit.
+2 = Allow only two attempts to get to the ResultSetLimit ResultSetLimit=0 For the Integrated Archive Search: • 0 = Default to back end result set size. • Other number = Limit of results to display from result set.